geobe/Java2PiWithIdea/README.md

 `plugins {
      id 'application
  }`.
- It is missing if only the java plugin is configured like this:
+ It is missing if only the java plugin is configured like this, so change it:
- `plugins {
+ ` plugins {
       id 'java'
   }`.
   The `distZip` task needs to know your main class to generate a shell script or `.bat` file to start your program on the target.
 So make sure your `build.gradle` defines a main class like in the example:
-  `
-  mainClassName = 'de.geobe.java2pi.hello.RaspiHello'
+  `mainClassName = 'de.geobe.java2pi.hello.RaspiHello'
   `